pinkbunny1/30days/day5/README.md

-# day5 : Demystifying Docker for dummies
+# Day 5 : Demystifying Docker for dummies

 - I have been using docker containers for running some apps time to time but it never stuck in my head and had to read about it and find its commands.
 I decided to have a proper session with Docker, de-structuring its components to understand it fully.
 - Source : https://docs.docker.com/get-started/